ConDavison1/mini-booking-api/AI_USAGE.md

 - **Pagination**: I asked how to implement pagination using LIMIT and OFFSET in Fiber.
 I tweaked it to include metadata in the JSON response (e.g., current page, results count).

 - **Error Debugging**: AI helped explain scan errors (e.g., cannot scan date into string).
 I applied the fix by switching to time.Time and restructured the model fields accordingly.
+  - Using ChatGPT, I tried to figure out the underlying problem and confirmed that the PostgreSQL created_at field (a TIMESTAMP) could not be scanned into a Go string type.
+This caused rows to silently fail during Scan.

 ---